 Annual Projects and Activities

-As a member you have many opportunities to volunteer in a project or activity that is of interest to you.
-You can sign-up to an activity at our in-person meetings, or by using our Contact Us page.
+As a member you are welcome to lend a helping hand in a project or activity that is of interest to you.
+You may sign-up to assist with any projects at our in-person meetings, or by using our Contact Us page.

 Monthly Meeting Program

-The Club has a small committee that contributes to the planning of meetings and events, and coordinates the speakers and topics.
-There are always opportunities for members to contribute.
+The Club’s program committee contributes to the planning of meetings, workshops and events and the coordination of speakers and topics.
+Members are encouraged to contribute ideas for programs.

 The flower barrels and five iron planters on Main Street are maintained by Club volunteers.
 In the spring they renew the soil, plant the annuals, and supervise the placement of the barrels by Loyalist Township workers.
 The flower beds at Schell’s Market, Bath Museum and Post Office are also planted and maintained by the Club.
 Throughout the summer, a local resident waters the barrels, and Club members weed and maintain the flowers.
 The barrels are stored by Loyalist Township in winter.